Eliza Sheffield: Court case

 Sheffield met John Townshend, 6th Marquess Townshend in 1903 and the two quickly took a liking to each other.
 Townshend was 38 years old and Sheffield was 48, though claimed she was much younger.
 The two were introduced to each other by Townshend's friend and confidant Arthur Geoffrey Robins after Townshend had returned home to England from a failed trip to America in search of a rich wife.
 Townshend was during this time unbeknownst to Sheffield heavily in debt; he had recently sold many of his family's valuable assets, including nearly 200 paintings by artists such as Thomas Gainsborough, Peter Paul Rubens, and Anthony van Dyck, and had leased Raynham Hall, the family estate.

 Both Sheffield and Townshend believed the other to be wealthy and intended to use this to their own benefit; Sheffield wanted wealth and a formal title to securely confirm her place in high society whereas Townshend wanted a rich wife to restore the fortune of his family.
 Whenever the two engaged in some activity, Sheffield ended up paying since she appeared to be very wealthy.
 On 16 September 1903, Townshend proposed marriage but the offer was soon rescinded when he discovered that she was not as wealthy as he had believed.
 The legal excuse for the withdrawal of the offer was that "the plaintiff was an adventuress and a clairvoyant and otherwise unfit to become Marchioness".

 Insulted by this description, Sheffield sued Townshend in 1905, both for breach of promise and to defend her reputation and image.
-The trial commenced on 23 February, though Sheffield almost immediately attempted to withdraw once she learnt that Townshend's counsel intended to parade her membership in the Golden Dawn before the court.
-The case turned into a high profile scandal and was widely publicised in national newspapers such as News of the World.
-Though Sheffield's counsel succeeded in establishing the breach of promise, Townshend's counsel managed to expose her pedigree and invented identity as fake which led to the judge ruling in Townshend's favour.
-The details on Sheffield's real and fake identity were also widely publicised in the media.
+The trial commenced on 23 February.e=":2" /> The case turned into a high profile scandal and was widely publicised in national newspapers such as News of the World.
+Though Sheffield's counsel succeeded in establishing the breach of promise, Townshend's counsel started to expose her real name and origins and in response Sheffield's council immediately withdrew her action thus ending the trial.
+However the damage was done and the details of Sheffield's real and fake identity were widely publicised in the media.
 The loss of the case was a disaster for her, not only costing her money in the form of legal costs but also tarnishing her reputation and place in society.

 Death

 Sheffield died on 28 November 1942, aged 86.
 By the time of her death, she had only £300 left; all of this money was left to the engineer Percy Lock.
-Despite being exposed as a forger during the 1905 court case, she maintained her invented name throughout her later life and used it even in official documents.
+Despite her humble origins being exposed during the 1905 court case, she maintained her invented first names, Evelyn and Diana, throughout her later life and used them even in official documents.
 Despite this, her death certificate called her Eliza Sheffield.
 It is likely that Sheffield's life story had at least some influence on the play Pygmalion (1913) by George Bernard Shaw, in particular on the protagonist Eliza Doolittle.